ValentinH/bundlelove/README.md

 # install the dependencies
 yarn install
 # run both the react app and the local api
-yarn start
+yarn dev
 ```

 ## react application (app folder)

 The first page of the application is the landing page (https://bundlelove.now.sh).
 It simply provides a search autocomplete input
-that let the user search for npm packages.
+allowing the user to search for npm packages.

 Then, the main page is the result page (https://bundlelove.now.sh/result?p=react-easy-crop).
-It contains 4 main components:
+It’s built on four components:

 - the search input (shared with the landing page)
 - the Stats card that shows the "minified" and "minified + gzip" sizes along with the estimated download times for 2G and 3G.